Music therapy: Usage by region

-African continent
+Africa

 In 1999, the first program for music therapy in Africa opened in Pretoria, South Africa.
 Research has shown that in Tanzania patients can receive palliative care for life-threatening illnesses directly after the diagnosis of these illnesses.
 This is different from many Western countries, because they reserve palliative care for patients who have an incurable illness.
 Music is also viewed differently between Africa and Western countries.
 In Western countries and a majority of other countries throughout the world, music is traditionally seen as entertainment whereas in many African cultures, music is used in recounting stories, celebrating life events, or sending messages.

 Australia

-Music for healing in ancient times
+During 1949, music therapy (not clinical music therapy as understood today) was started through concerts organized by the Australian Red Cross along with a Red Cross Music Therapy Committee in Australia.
+The key Australian body, the Australian Music Therapy Association (AMTA), was founded in 1975.

+Aboriginal people

 One of the first groups known to heal with sound were the aboriginal people of Australia.
 The modern name of their healing tool is the didgeridoo, but it was originally called the yidaki.
 The yidaki produced sounds that are similar to the sound healing techniques used in modern day.
 The sound of the didgeridoo produces a low, bass frequency.
 For at least 40,000 years, the healing tool was believed to assist in healing "broken bones, muscle tears and illnesses of every kind".

 However, here are no reliable sources stating the didgeridoo's exact age.
 Archaeological studies of rock art in Northern Australia suggest that the people of the Kakadu region of the Northern Territory have been using the didgeridoo for less than 1,000 years, based on the dating of paintings on cave walls and shelters from this period.
 A clear rock painting in Ginga Wardelirrhmeng, on the northern edge of the Arnhem Land plateau, from the freshwater period (that had begun 1500 years ago) shows a didgeridoo player and two songmen participating in an Ubarr ceremony.

-Music Therapy in modern times - An allied health profession

-1949 in Australia, music therapy (not clinical music therapy as understood today) was started through concerts organized by the Australian Red Cross along with a Red Cross Music Therapy Committee.
-The key Australian body, the Australian Music Therapy Association (AMTA), was founded in 1975.